joolstorrentecalo/gitlab-foss/doc/user/tasks.md

 ## Create a task

-> - Ability to select which project to create the task in [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/436255) in GitLab 17.1.

 Prerequisites:

 - You must have at least the Reporter role for the project, or the project must be public.